Estimate Time6 min

 • You can add a safety net to your financial plan by diversifying your savings and investment vehicles.

 Looking for some relatively low-risk ways to earn a respectable return?
 You're in luck.
-Aided by rising interest rates, you have some promising options.
+Aided by higher interest rates, you have some promising options.

 Below, we outline a variety of low-risk investments and accounts that can offer a decent return—at least while interest rates are high.
 Before selecting one option—or a combination—be sure to consider your goals, risk tolerance, and investment horizon.